What You Need to Know about Overdrafts and Overdraft Fees

 An overdraft occurs when you do not have enough money in your account to cover a transaction, but we pay it anyway.
 We can cover your overdrafts in two different ways;

-- We have standard overdraft practices that come with your account
+1. We have standard overdraft practices that come with your account.

-- We also offer overdraft protection plans, such as a link to a savings account, which may be less expensive than our standard overdraft practices.
-To learn more, ask us about these plans.
+2. We also offer overdraft protection plans, such as a link to a savings account, which may be less expensive than our standard overdraft practices.

 What are the standard overdraft practices that come with my account?